surniaulula/wpsso/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 3.39.2-dev1 =

+(2017/01/23) Added a new "Clear Short URLs on Clear All Cache" option (default is unchecked) to preserve or clear shortened URLs.
+The default unchecked value for this option prevents updating all shortened URLs at once, which may exceed API call limits imposed by your shortening service provider.

 = 3.39.1-1 =